emesik/cardano-python/docs/source/address.rst

 * Shelley era ``addr1`` and ``addr_test1``
 * Byron era ``Ae2`` and ``DdzFF``

-Addresses are instances of :doc:`Address <cardano.address.Address>` class but you may use strings instead.
+Addresses are instances of :class:`Address <cardano.address.Address>` class but you may use strings instead.
 Conversion and comparison methods are provided.
 No other functionality is available yet.

 Retrieving wallet addresses